HaChan/deutsch-lernen/duolingo-tips.md

 The German `ihr` is the informal plural of _"you"_ like in:

 > Tom und Sam, habt ihr Zeit?
 (Tom and Sam, do you have time?)

+##Occupations

+####Student or Schüler?

+A `Student` is a **university student** and a `Schüler` is a **pupil/student at a primary, secondary or high school**.
+Students attending other types of schools such as language or dancing schools may also be called `Schüler`.

+####Dropping articles

+When talking about your or someone else's profession in sentences such as:

+> _I'm a teacher or She's a judge_

+German speakers usually drop the indefinite article (`ein/eine`).
+It sounds more natural to say:

+> Ich bin Lehrer

+and

+> Sie ist Richterin

+than

+> Ich bin ein Lehrer

+and

+> Sie ist eine Richterin

+If there is an adjective, the article can't be dropped:

+> Er ist ein schlechter Arzt (He's a bad doctor)

+The definite articles (`der/das/die`) can not be dropped.